Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 * Bäck, T., Hoffmeister, F. and Schwefel, H.P., 1991.
 A survey of evolution strategies.
 In Proceedings of International Conference on Genetic Algorithms.

+* Schwefel, H.P., 1984.
+Evolution strategies: A family of non-linear optimization techniques based on imitating some principles of organic evolution.
+Annals of Operations Research, 1(2), pp.165-167.

 * Rechenberg, I., 1978.
 Evolutionsstrategien.
 In Simulationsmethoden in der Medizin und Biologie (pp. 83-114).
 Springer, Berlin, Heidelberg. (*NOTE that this paper was not read directly by us since it was originally written in German.
 Here we add it owing to its historically significant contributions to EC.*)

 ## Ant Colony Optimization (ACO)